moshefidds/CommunityCenterBudget/README.md

 I am a developer, developing a 55+ community with 9,000 units.

-At the center of it all, I’m developing a 28,000-sf community center with many amenities.
+A 28,000-sf community center with many amenities will be at the center of it all.

 My sales pitch in selling all 9,000 units depends on having a software that will keep track of the community center’s budget.